 The total number of shares which may be awarded pursuant to performance share awards granted under the PSS during the Initial Period shall not exceed 208,853,893 shares, and when added to the number of shares issued and/or issuable under such other share-based incentives schemes of the Company, shall not exceed 5% of the total number of shares of the Company (excluding treasury shares) from time to time.
 The total number of shares which may be awarded pursuant to performance share awards granted under the PSS during the Extended Period shall not exceed 420,433,143 shares, and when added to the number of shares issued and/or issuable under such other share-based incentives schemes of the Company, shall not exceed 5% of the total number of shares of the Company (excluding treasury shares) from time to time.
-As at 31 December 2023, no participant other than Mr Tan Hee Teck, has received 5% or more of the total number of performance share awards available under the PSS.
+As at 31 December 2024, no participant other than Mr Tan Hee Teck, has received 5% or more of the total number of performance share awards available under the PSS.

 The vesting of performance shares granted under the PSS is subject to the achieving of preagreed service and/or performance conditions over the performance period.
+For Independent Non-Executive Directors, the vesting of these share awards is subject to satisfaction of service condition of one year from date of grant and will be subject to them being in service at the point of vesting.